TMC govt's performance better than Left's: BJP's Ashok Lahiri | Politics

 Meanwhile, BJP skipped the Business Advisory Committee meeting after their adjournment motion over the dubious vaccination camps case was not admitted by Speaker Biman Banerjee.

 Leader of Opposition Suvendu Adhikary said, ''We did not boycott the meeting but remained absent since our adjournment motion was not admitted by the speaker.
 We did it for the sake of the common people.
 Everything should be reciprocal.''
-PTI SCH DC SOM SOM
+The Business Advisory Committee decided to extend the assembly session by a day.
+It was earlier scheduled to be concluded on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)